SNIC: Synthesized Noisy Images using Calibration: Introduction

-\begin{itemize} \tightlist \item First, one can add noise to images from another dataset such as Flickr2K.
-Because of the wide range of cameras in these datasets, the noise is typically introduced using Additive White Gaussian Noise (AWGN), a simple homoscedastic model that does not account for the way noise actually appears in digital images.
-Consequently, AWGN-based synthetic images lack realism, failing to capture the true noise characteristics of digital sensors. \item Second, one can use an existing real noisy dataset that consists of low ISO and high ISO images that have been extremely carefully aligned.
-Making a real noise dataset is exceptionally difficult, so there are only a few available.
-Most were created in 2017 or 2018, and thus use older cameras such as the iPhone 7, released over nine years ago.
-Real noise datasets are also often limited to specially lit indoor scenes. \item Third, one can add noise to one's own images using a heteroscedastic Poisson-Gaussian noise model, which is superior to a homoscedastic one like AWGN.
-A heteroscedastic model can be easily retrieved from DNG images, though we found those models are often inaccurate and incomplete.
-We have chosen a variant of the third approach: create a custom physics-based heteroscedastic noise model by calibrating cameras and then tuning the model with validation images.
-This requires more effort than simply using DNG noise profiles, but our models provide perfectly aligned, high-quality noisy RAW images.
-Further, this approach offers full control over the choice of cameras and scenes used. \end{itemize}
+\begin{enumerate} \item Add noise to a generic dataset (such as Flickr2K) using Additive White Gaussian Noise (AWGN).
+AWGN is a simple homoscedastic model which lacks physical realism and cannot accurately simulate noise from digital sensors. \item Use a dataset with real noisy images \cite{SID,SIDD,RENOIR,DND,ELD,MIDD,PolyU}.
+Most were created in 2018 or earlier, using older cameras such as the iPhone 7.
+These datasets are often limited to specially lit indoor scenes. \item Use a heteroscedastic Poisson-Gaussian noise model which can be easily retrieved from Digital Negative Specification (DNG) \cite{AdobeDNG} images.
+However, we found those models are often inaccurate, particularly for iPhones, where we discovered ISP content-aware smoothing greatly affects calibration data, requiring a novel tuning approach.
+As a result, we have chosen to create custom physically-based heteroscedastic noise models by calibrating cameras and refining the models with special tuning images.
+This approach requires more effort, but our models provide perfectly aligned, high-quality noisy RAW images with full control over the choice of cameras and scenes. \end{enumerate}

-The choice and quality of the dataset directly affects the performance of a denoising algorithm on real images.
-For physically modeled datasets, the key is minimizing the discrepancy between the synthetic noise and actual noise {[}1{]}.
+The choice and quality of the training dataset directly affects the performance of a denoising model on real images.
+For physically modeled datasets, the key is minimizing the real-to-synthetic gap --- the discrepancy between the synthetic noise and actual noise \cite{Zhang}.
 In this paper, we focus on physics-based noise modeling, using careful calibration to determine photon shot noise, combined with complete capture of signal-independent noise sources via dark frames.
-We confirm the inaccuracy of manufacturer DNG noise profiles.
+We confirm the inaccuracy and incompleteness of manufacturer DNG noise profiles.
 We demonstrate how to create and tune a heteroscedastic, physically-based noise model to produce accurate synthesized noise, and use our models to create a large synthesized noisy image dataset, with both RAW and TIFF images.
-Our noisy images produce excellent results both in LPIPS measurements and in denoising tests.
+Our noisy images produce excellent results both in LPIPS measurements and in denoising tests, closing the real-to-synthetic gap.